General Info page

 return to index

-These photo pages are intended to to be a time-out, for anyone who happens by.
-The general subject is my appreciation for attractive landscapes, wherever they are found.
+The photo pages here are intended to to be a time-out, for anyone who happens by.
+The general subject is my appreciation of attractive landscapes, wherever they are found.

 This website is admittedly an outlet for my writing & editing compulsions, as well as messing around with digital photos, and I'm a history nut.
-(For artistic background see Epilogue)
+(For artistic background see Epilogue below)

 Intellectual Property Dept. - except where cited (e.g., web photos), all images shown on this site were taken by me, and I am responsible for any comments regarding the photos or text, but you'll find no controversy here.
 I strive to get historical info right, via correlation from multiple sources.

-History - I began posting digital photos in October, 2001, and among the first pages was a Carson Pass walk to Lake Winnemucca in late September, with 24 hikers, facilitated by my friend Rich.
-It was the start of a my involvement with his hiking group, which after the 2006 summit walk at White Mountain (14,447 ft. ) coalesced into the East Sierra fall trip group, with members from the monthly hiking group.
+History Dept. - I began posting digital photos in October 2001, and among the first pages was a Carson Pass walk to Lake Winnemucca in late September, with 24 hikers, facilitated by my friend Rich.
+It was the start of a my involvement with his hiking group, which after the 2006 summit walk at White Mountain (14,447 ft. ) coalesced into the East Sierra fall trip group, with members from the monthly hiking group often attending.

 Security Dept. - I'm pretty sure visitors consist mostly of family & hiking friends.
-The PC dedicated to this website never spends any time on the internet, except to upload photos.
+More important, the PC dedicated to this website never spends more than a few nanoseconds on the web.

 In fall 2023, Rich had to retire from hiking and he is now living in the Auburn, Ca. area, with his more than capable wife Linda.
-Early in '24 I took over the hiking group facilitation role and we're still going, as of fall '25.
+Early in '24 I took over the hiking group facilitation role and we're still going, as of Jan.
+'26.

 Contact info - Should you have comments/questions, feel free to email me at mdimage@elkgrove.net